 You and your provider can ask the plan to make an exception.
 For example, you can ask the plan to cover a drug even though it is not on the Drug List.
 Or you can ask the plan to cover the drug without limits.
-If your provider says you have a good medical reason for an exception, he or she can help you ask for one.
+If your provider says you have a good medical reason for an exception, they can help you ask for one.

-To learn more about asking for an exception, see Chapter 9.
+To learn more about asking for an exception, refer to Chapter 9.